toptensoftware/XSExtra/readme.md

 # XSExtra

-XSExtra is a little addin for [Xamarin Studio](http://xamarin.com/studio) that adds a couple of handy little commands:
+XSExtra is a little addin for [Xamarin Studio](http://xamarin.com/studio) that adds a couple of handy commands:

 ## Features